 So those four things again, what do you want people to think?
 How do you want them to feel What do you want them to know?
 And what do you want them to do? and think, feel know and do will cover probably 80% of effective messaging in an annual giving appeal.

 Curtis: And knowing the answers to those questions before you start writing the appeal is very helpful.

 Russ: Absolutely.
 You can use it as a way to get into and then if you’re suffering from writer’s block, or, you know, you just can’t think about what to talk about, start with these and and see what happens.

 Curtis: Think, feel, know, and do.
 I love it.
 Very, very straightforward, very helpful advice.

 Curtis: Well, that wraps up our conversation on the top mistakes that nonprofits make when messaging to their donors.
 Thank you to Russ for sharing his insight and expertise.
 If you liked this episode, please subscribe in Apple Podcasts, Spotify, Google Podcasts, or your favorite podcast app.
 And leave us a review.
 For any blog articles that were referenced today, we will link to them in the show notes.
-And we also invite you to explore our growing library of online courses, white papers, and infographics in the Learn section of the IPM website.
-That address is ipmadvancement.com/learn.
+And we also invite you to explore our growing library of online courses, white papers, and infographics in the Resources section of the IPM website.
+That address is ipmadvancement.com/resources.
 Thanks for listening, and we’ll see you next time.

 Russ: Thanks, Curtis.
 Thanks, everybody.